What is direct response?

 Your ad has to hold its own weight.
 You need to think about the video itself, plus the supporting headline and body of the ad post.

 The first 2-3 seconds of video are the most important to get results in your campaign.
 In this tiny space of time, you need to deliver an outstanding message to your viewers.
-It needs to hook them in and give them a sense of your brand, and what to expect from the rest of your video.
+It needs to hook them in, and it needs to give them a sense of your brand and what to expect from the rest of your video.

 Your video must be able to stand alone, outside of any headline text.
 If someone sees the video with no explainer text, your message should still be clear.
 It should get the viewer to understand your offer, where they will end up if they click (your landing page), and exactly what to expect when they get there.

-Likewise, if someone was to read your headline and ad post without watching the video, they should end up with a clear expectation of what your video is about and be able to then watch the video and/or click to your landing page where they will find a matching message.
+Likewise, if someone were to read your headline and ad post without watching the video, they should end up with a clear expectation of what your video is about and be able to then watch the video/click to your landing page where they will find a matching message.

-Don’t over-deliver with the text though.
-Referencing the video a lot isn’t a good use of the small amount of text space, and you could be wasting your messaging on people that haven’t watched the full video.
+Don’t over-deliver with the text, though.
+Referencing the video a lot isn’t a good use of the small amount of available text space and you could be wasting your messaging on people that haven’t watched the full video.

 Test your content

-A/B testing is one of the most important things you can do to ensure your ads are running at peak performance level.
+A/B testing is one of the most important things you can do to ensure your ads are running at peak performance.
 Test everything you can think of, even if it feels like you’re testing small, pointless changes.
-The one certainty about testing is that you can never be sure what will work for a particular ad, and what won’t.
-The results might just surprise you.
+The one certainty about testing is that you can never be sure what will work for a particular ad and what won’t.
+The results might surprise you.

-Statistically, video ads are proven to get higher click through rates than static ads.
-If you dissect your test results and see that your video is falling behind, it might be time to examine all the moving pieces to figure out what you can do better.
+Statistically, video ads are proven to get higher click-through rates than static ads.
+If you dissect your test results and see your video is falling behind, it might be time to examine the moving pieces to figure out what you can do better.

-On closer inspection, it might be that your video isn’t clearly delivering your message.
+A closer inspection might reveal your video isn’t delivering your message clearly enough.
 Is there something in the static image that gets your call to action across better than the moving footage?
 Is your script not strong enough?
 Is your audio putting people off?